Vetrarsól: Summary

 The novel is set in Reykjavik.
 Sunna recounts events in her life running from December 1 to 9 in an unspecified year.
 These events are intertwined with her recollections of her time as a student in the Raval district of Barcelona about ten years before.

 In the novel's present, Sunna's partner Axel leaves for a business meeting in Ísafjörður, but his ex-wife has asked him at short notice to look after his son by his first marriage, Helgi.
 Axel is then trapped in Ísafjörður by bad weather for the rest of the novel—though it transpires at the end that the main reason for his delay is his desperate and failed attempts to rescue his ailing business.
 Sunna, despite having spent little time with Helgi previously, has to care for him throughout the novel, and their developing relationship is an important thread.
 Much of the novel is framed by Sunna's attempts to juggle her work as an under-appreciated employee at a publishing house with looking after Helgi, often with the help of her mother, a characterful working-class left-winger.

 At the beginning of the novel, Sunna sees in the news that Arndís Théodórsdóttir has gone missing.
 She and Arndís had been flatmates while students in Barcelona, and much of the novel comprises Sunna's reminiscences about this time.
-It emerges implicitly through Sunna's account that Arndís is an outgoing but also domineering character, with a tendency to islamophobia structured through her feminism (which implicitly overlooks the insights of postcolonial feminism).
+It emerges implicitly through Sunna's account that Arndís is an outgoing but also domineering character, with a tendency to islamophobia structured through her White feminism (which implicitly overlooks the insights of postcolonial feminism).
 While in Barcelona, Arndís gets to know an illegal immigrant from Morocco, Fatíma.
 Sunna acquires a Spanish boyfriend, Jordi, and gets pregnant by him, and is guided by Arndís to get an abortion.